 The standard advice is to avoid any gaps in coverage.
 So if your Medicare will start August 1, you would schedule your exchange plan to terminate July 31.
-But while that’s undoubtedly the safest course of action, some people feel comfortable taking a gamble during their last month or two before Medicare kicks in, and they cancel their coverage early (there’s an exemption from the ACA’s individual mandate penalty if you have a gap in coverage of no more than two months, and the mandate penalty is eliminated altogether after the end of 2018).
+But while that’s undoubtedly the safest course of action, some people feel comfortable taking a gamble during their last month or two before Medicare kicks in, and they cancel their coverage early.

-Be cautious about this approach if you have pre-existing conditions however.
+Be cautious about this approach if you have pre-existing conditions, however.
 If you’re going to enroll in Medicare A and B, you’re probably going to want a Medigap plan to supplement your coverage.
-Medigap plans are guaranteed issue during your initial six month enrollment period, but they can impose a pre-existing condition waiting period if you’ve had a break in prior coverage of more than 63 days.
+Medigap plans are guaranteed issue during your initial six-month enrollment period, but they can impose a pre-existing condition waiting period if you’ve had a gap in prior coverage of more than 63 days.